dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 THH(A)[-2] \mapsvia{u} THH(A) \to HH(A/\FF_p)
 $$

-and if one chooses how we multiply by $u$
+and if we carefully choose how we multiply by $u$, this will be compatible with an $S^1$ action